alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2024.md

 * PPIE chapter edits
 * RCM Paper
 * Cont. introductions for EM
 * Updated PPIE mailing list
+* Bob's Business

 #### Where do you need help?
 * More reviewing once I finish going through the suggestions